You want to go live in another country for a bit, but there's a handful of ways to do it.

 Volunteer program: There are two types of volunteer programs — the exchange program and the humanitarian programs.
 Here's the difference between the two.

 - Exchange Programs: China, Thailand, Russia, Lithuania, Ukraine, Poland and Mexico.

-- Humanitarian Programs: Dominican Republic, Haiti, Costa Rica, Nicaragua and Romania.
+- Humanitarian Programs: Dominican Republic, Haiti, Costa Rica, Nicaragua, Romania, and Uganda.